vipulnaik/diet-exercise-health/notes/2023-10-28-standing-on-one-leg-with-eyes-closed.md

 ### Full iteration standard version, single leg

-As of 2023-10-28, if at my first try I stay for 12 seconds or more, then I consider it a success and don't retry that leg.
+### Threshold duration (currently 14 seconds)

+* Prior to 2023-10-28, the de facto threshold duration was 10 seconds

+* Starting 2023-10-28, the threshold duration was increased to 12 seconds

+* Starting 2023-11-18, the threshold duration was increased to 14 seconds

+### How the threshold duration is used

-If I don't clear 12 seconds on my first attempt, I continue to do attempts (total odd number of attempts) until the median is 12 seconds or more.
-I try up to 7 attempts (so I could stop at 3, 5, or 7 attempts).
+If I don't clear the threshold duration on my first attempt, I continue to do attempts (total odd number of attempts) until the median is the threshold duration or more.
+I try up to 9 attempts (so I could stop at 3, 5, 7, or 9 attempts).

 ### Full retry